 In this section, we conduct closed-loop driving performance evaluations using the Bench2Drive benchmark~\cite{jia2024bench2drive} within the CARLA simulator~\cite{Dosovitskiy17} (version 0.9.15).
 The experiments aim to quantitatively assess the effectiveness of StuckSolver in recovering immobilized autonomous vehicles.
 StuckSolver is built on GPT-4o-2024-08-06.
 All evaluations are performed on a workstation running Ubuntu 22.04, equipped with an AMD Ryzen Threadripper 7960X (24 cores) CPU and two NVIDIA RTX 5000 Ada GPUs.

 \textbf{Benchmark and Metrics}.
-We use Bench2Drive ~\cite{jia2024bench2drive} under CARLA Leaderboard 2.0 consists of 220 short routes with one challenging corner case per route for analysis of different driving abilities.
-We employ the official metrics of Bench2Drivev for evaluation.
-Infraction Score (IS) measures the number of infractions made along the route, accounting for interactions with pedestrians,vehicles, road layouts, red lights,etc. Route Completion (RC) indicates the percentage of the route completed by the autonomous agent.
-Driving Score (DS),is calculated as the product of Route Completion and Infraction Score.
-Success Rate (SR) is used, which measures the proportion of successfully completed routes within the allotted time and without traffic violations.
-Efficiency checks whether the AV’s speed is too low.
-This is determined by comparing the AV’s speed with nearby vehicle.
-Comfortness measures how closely the AV’s motion smoothness matches that of human drivers by checking whether dynamic variables like acceleration, yaw rate, and jerk remain within expert-defined comfort thresholds that represent human driving behavior.
+The Bench2Drive benchmark~\cite{jia2024bench2drive} under CARLA Leaderboard 2.0 consists of 220 short routes, each containing one challenging corner case designed to evaluate different driving abilities.
+We adopt the official Bench2Drive metrics for evaluation.
+Infraction Score (IS) measures the number of violations committed along a route, including interactions with pedestrians, vehicles, road layouts, and red lights.
+Route Completion (RC) represents the percentage of the route completed by the autonomous agent.
+Driving Score (DS) is calculated as the product of Route Completion and Infraction Score.
+Success Rate (SR) measures the proportion of routes completed within the allotted time without traffic violations.
+Efficiency evaluates whether the AV’s speed is excessively low by comparing it with surrounding vehicles.
+Comfort assesses motion smoothness by checking whether dynamic variables such as acceleration, yaw rate, and jerk remain within expert-defined comfort thresholds that represent human driving behavior.